-The SparkFun OpenLog is an open source data logger that works over a simple serial connection and supports microSD cards up to 64GB.
+The SparkFun OpenLog is an open source data logger that works over a simple serial connection and supports microSD cards up to 32GB.
 The OpenLog can store or "log" huge amounts of serial data and act as a black box of sorts to store all the serial data that your project generates, for scientific or debugging purposes.

-Based on 12 ratings:
+Based on 22 ratings: